Japan to unveil coronavirus package, not yet eyeing extra budget

 The outbreak comes at a critical time for Japan, shattering hopes of a gradual economic recovery fueled by strong domestic demand just as it prepares to host the summer Olympic Games in July and August.

 The epidemic has prompted heavy selling of riskier assets and a scramble into assets such as the yen, perceived as safe havens during times of financial distress.
-[MKTS/GLOB]

 Reporting by Tetsushi Kajimoto and Daniel Leussink; Additional reporting by Takaya Yamaguchi; Editing by Clarence Fernandez; Editing by Richard Pullin and Clarence Fernandez